Samasaur1/samasaur1.github.io/_drafts/terminal-apps-respecting-system-dark-mode.md

 So now we know what we want to do.
 The next question is how to do it.

+macOS allows you to add "observers" for system "notifications".
+These aren't the notifications that the user would see in Notification Center, but rather for system events (such as undo/redo, waking from sleep, changes to the Contacts database, when a game controller connects, when the user changes their preferred units in Health, when the music player's queue changes, when the clipboard changes, or more[^morenotifications]).
+Among

+[^morenotifications]: This was an essentially random list of notifications.
+You can see a larger but not full list [at the Apple docs](https://developer.apple.com/documentation/foundation/nsnotification/name)

 ***

 but the short version is that macOS lets you "listen" for certain system "notifications" (essentially register a callback on some system events, including when the system interface style changes)